virtool/virtool-workflow/docs/fixtures.rst

 Fixtures
 ########

 Fixtures are functions whose return values can be requested and provided to other functions.
+Their implementation in Virtool Workflow was inspired by `pytest <https://docs.pytest.org/en/2.8.7/fixture.html>`_.

-The concept of fixtures in Virtool Workflow was inspired by `pytest fixtures <https://docs.pytest.org/en/2.8.7/fixture.html>`_.
+:ref:`Built-in fixtures <Built-in Fixtures>` are used in Virtool to allow controlled access to Virtool application data required for the workflow to run.
+Users can also create their own fixtures to share data between steps or to reuse code.

 Fixtures are requested in a by including the fixture name as an argument in the requesting function.
 For example: